AdamUhh/ToDoList_Demo.1/README.md

 # ToDoList_Demo.1
-This ToDoList is a working version with depreciated UI
+This ToDoList is the first todolist that I created.
+It only works with LocalStorage and it has horrible/depreciated UI.
+This was the base for ToDoList_Demo.2

 http://todolistdemo1.netlify.app/